OuyangWenyu/hydrodataset/README.md

 # Returns: NEXTDOWNID, dist_hdn, elev_diff, strm_slope
 ```

-See [LamaH-CE API documentation](docs/api/lamah_ce.md#station-connectivity-data) for detailed variable descriptions and usage examples.
+See [LamaH-CE API documentation](api/lamah_ce.md#station-connectivity-data) for detailed variable descriptions and usage examples.

-## Project Status & Future Work
+## Project Status

-The new, unified API architecture is currently in active development.

-*   **Current Implementation**: hydrodataset provides access to **27 hydrological datasets** (see the [Supported Datasets](#supported-datasets) table above).
-The new unified architecture based on the `HydroDataset` base class has been fully implemented and tested for **`camels_us`** and **`camels_aus`** datasets, which serve as reference implementations.
+hydrodataset provides unified access to **27 hydrological datasets**, all implemented on the `HydroDataset` base class with the ADR 0001 path-resolution architecture (`resolve_data_path` → absolute URI → reader).
+CAMELS-US and CAMELS-AUS serve as the reference implementations; every other supported dataset follows the same pattern.

-*   **In Progress**: We are in the process of migrating all other datasets supported by the library to this new architecture.
-*   **Release Schedule**: We plan to release new versions frequently in the short term as more datasets are integrated.
-Please check back for updates.
+New datasets and features are added continuously.
+Please check the [Changelog](changelog.md) for the latest updates.

 ## Credits